karantan/go-concurrency/README.md

 The other way is to select an example function and run it in `main()` function in `main.go` file and then run the main.go (`go run main.go`).

+`main.go` has a production working example of sending ssh commands to different servers.
+It's used to execute commands via ssh concurrently on multuple servers at a time, saving us a lot of time.

+To use it simply change the `serverHostnames := []string{"foo", "bar"}`.
+In `async-workers/ssh.go` we define the "engine" for running ssh commands.
+It's basically the same as the `production.go` version.

 ## Additional reading

 I highly recommend checking out [Learn Go with Test](https://quii.gitbook.io/learn-go-with-tests/)